slevithan/oniguruma-to-es/README.md

   </tr>
 </table>

 The table above doesn't include all aspects that Oniguruma-To-ES emulates (including error handling, most aspects that work the same as in JavaScript, and many aspects of non-JavaScript features that work the same in the other regex flavors that support them).
+Where applicable, Oniguruma-To-ES follows the latest version of Oniguruma (currently 6.9.9).

 ### Footnotes

 1. Unicode blocks (which in Oniguruma are used with an `In…` prefix) are easily emulatable but their character data would significantly increase library weight.
 They're also a flawed and arguably unuseful feature, given the ability to use Unicode scripts and other properties.
 2. With target `ES2018`, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII-based versions rather than the Unicode versions available for target `ES2024` and later, and they result in an error if using strict `accuracy`.
 3. Target `ES2018` doesn't support nested *negated* character classes.
+4. Examples of supported uses of `\G` include `\G…`, `\G…|\G…`, `(?<=…)\G…`, `(^|\G)…`, `(?!\G)…`, and many other variations.
-4. It's not an error for *numbered* backreferences to come before their referenced group in Oniguruma, but an error is the best path for Oniguruma-To-ES because (1) most placements are mistakes and can never match (based on the Oniguruma behavior for backreferences to nonparticipating groups), (2) erroring matches the behavior of named backreferences, and (3) the edge cases where they're matchable rely on rules for backreference resetting within quantified groups that are different in JavaScript and aren't emulatable.
+5. It's not an error for *numbered* backreferences to come before their referenced group in Oniguruma, but an error is the best path for Oniguruma-To-ES because (1) most placements are mistakes and can never match (based on the Oniguruma behavior for backreferences to nonparticipating groups), (2) erroring matches the behavior of named backreferences, and (3) the edge cases where they're matchable rely on rules for backreference resetting within quantified groups that are different in JavaScript and aren't emulatable.
 Note that it's not a backreference in the first place if using `\10` or higher and not as many capturing groups are defined to the left (it's an octal or identity escape).
-5. The recursion depth limit is specified by option `maxRecursionDepth`.
+6. The recursion depth limit is specified by option `maxRecursionDepth`.
 Overlapping recursions and the use of backreferences when the recursed subpattern contains captures aren't yet supported.
 Patterns that would error in Oniguruma due to triggering infinite recursion might find a match in Oniguruma-To-ES since recursion is bounded (future versions will detect this and error at transpilation time).

 ## ❌ Unsupported features